LudgerHentschel/unifiedig/README.md

 For regression, the explained output is the prediction.
 For binary classification, it is the positive-class decision score, logit, or raw margin.

-For a `K`-class model with raw scores `z`, Unified IG explains
+For a $K$-class model with raw scores $z$, Unified IG explains

 ```text
 centered_scores = z - mean(z over classes)
 ```

-The result stores `K` labeled outputs with only `K - 1` effective dimensions:
+The result stores $K$ labeled outputs with only $K - 1$ effective dimensions:

 ```text
 explanation.values.shape = (samples, features, classes)